Wait, what? …is often the first response we get from marketers when we ask them about the content plan underpinning their content marketing.

 Whether you’re selling high heels or high end software you need to know:

-You don't talk to CEOs.
 You talk to CEOs in three different generational groupings.
 They fall into multiple demographics, all have come to business and success in different ways and each have their own challenges.

 The fact that solution is the same doesn’t matter quite as much as how you communicate that solution to each of those personas.
 Understanding them and their needs, wants and aspirations is the first big step towards formulating a content plan.